 The task of recovering data from a corrupted system requires two elements.
 First, an organization must determine when the attack occurred.

-"One of the biggest challenges you find is that [data corruption] can go undetected for a period of time" that could span months, said Marco Coulter, vice president of storage solutions at Computer Associates International Inc. (CA), which sells backup
+"One of the biggest challenges you find is that [data corruption] can go undetected for a period of time" that could span months, said Marco Coulter, vice president of storage solutions at Computer Associates International Inc. (CA), which sells backup software.

 "Attackers who really want to do a lot of damage, and be creative in how they do that, may try to slip in corruption in a way that it is not detected for a long period of time," said Kevin Walter, vice president of product management for information protection at Legato Systems Inc., another backup vendor.